Written by Slawomir Gromadzki (“Swavak”), MPH

 – Take good quality omega 3 fish oil supplements (Viridian makes an excellent liquid organic omega 3 fish oil with antioxidant to prevent oxidation): 1000-2000 mg a day with meal.

-– Vitamin B12: 2,000 mcg a day under the tongue (must be sublingual Methylcobalamin!).
+– Vitamin B12 (number one vitamin to prevent and reverse brain nerve damage): 2,000 mcg a day under the tongue (must be sublingual Methylcobalamin!).
 Many people with neurological and autoimmune diseases have low levels of this most important vitamin.
 Read a fascinating article on B12 >

 – Zinc (helps produce thyroid hormone) – 30 to 50mg a day after breakfast.

-– In Parkinson’s disease higher doses of CoQ10 give excellent results (600 – 1200mg of Ubiquinone form a day as there is no difference with regards to absorption between Ubiquinone and Ubiquinol if the first one is oil based and not in the form of dry powder, and if it is taken with meal).
+– In Parkinson’s disease higher doses of CoQ10 give excellent results (100 – 300mg of Ubiquinone form a day as there is no difference with regards to absorption between Ubiquinone and Ubiquinol if the first one is oil based and not in the form of dry powder, and if it is taken with meal).

 – Good quality multivitamin-mineral formula (high in B vitamins): 1 tablet after breakfast.
 Please do not buy cheap formulas as their potency is very low and they contain only short list of inorganic ingredients.
 It must be a good quality formula such as Healthy Mega (HealthAid), VM75 (Solgar) or Special Two (NOW Foods) which are an excellent multi-vitamin and mineral formulas fortified with alfalfa powder, rutin, citrus bioflavonoids, bromelain, herbs, digestive enzymes and many other super nutrients.
 If your diet is very healthy and you stay away from refined foods, sugar and stimulants then take only 1/2 tablet after breakfast.

-– Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in dealing with neurological problems I recommand getting B complex in a good quality multivitamin-mineral formula which is high in B vitamins.
-One of my favourite ones is Healthy Mega (HealthAid) as it is not only high in B vitamins and at the same time it contains zinc, selenium, herbs, digestive enzymes, micronutrients, and few super grasses.
-Compared with other popular formulas Healthy mega may contain even up to 60 times more vitamins per tablet!
+– Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in dealing with neurological problems I recommend getting B complex in a good quality multivitamin-mineral formula which is high in B vitamins.

 – CoQ10 – has been found to improve symptoms for some Parkinson’s patients, and may well be a candidate for adjunctive treatment according to a clinical research.
 Read more >

-Watch video demonstrating amazing therapeutic effect of cannabis oil on Prkinson’s diseas:
+Watch VIDEO > demonstrating amazing therapeutic effect of cannabis oil on Prkinson’s disease

 NUTRITIONAL AND LIFESTYLE RECOMMENDATIONS